Simon Quadrat PPRWA NEAC

 Simon Quadrat Talk: Friday 22 June 6.30pm Tickets: £10 / £25 with dinner to follow.

-It is a great pleasure to show the talented and appealing Simon Quadrat again in a solo show on the first floor gallery at Sladers Yard.
+It is a great pleasure to show Simon Quadrat’s compelling work again in a solo show on the first floor gallery at Sladers Yard.
+Vanessa Gardiner‘s exhibition Sea Cliffs will show at the same time in the ground floor gallery.
+Petter Southall‘s furniture will show throughout both galleries.

 Simon Quadrat was born in London in 1946, the son of Jewish émigrés who separately fled pre-war Germany in the 1930s leaving everything behind.
 Simon remembers a truly cosmopolitan family life conducted in many languages, often all at the same time.
 His father settled into business after the war and they frequently visited Europe, even post-war Germany, to see family.
 His mother was both a painter and a pianist.
 Simon also painted and played piano from an early age but he says he was a scholarly child aware that he needed to make his living.